 Setting editor permissions

 If you are an admin or the account owner, you can set permissions for what your editors and admins can access.
 Admins can edit permissions for all users, including themselves.
 Viewers do not have any additional permissions.
-See Understanding Explore user roles for more information on the definitions and differences in Explore's user roles.

 This section will discuss how to set permissions for users.
 You can apply permissions on either datasets or dashboards.
 The following sections in this article describe the available permissions in further detail.

 - In Explore, click the Admin icon () on the left sidebar.